It’s ‘No Mow May’ Time in New England, So Let’s Do This, and Here’s Why

-Oh we do love our lush, green, weed-free lawns.
-They're absolutely gorgeous to look at driving up and down the Seacoast or during road trips around New England.
+Oh, we do love our lush, green, weed-free lawns.
+They're absolutely gorgeous to look at during our day trips and getaways around New England, and we're closing in on more of that beauty with spring with lawn prep time.

 We know dandelions and other overgrown weeds and grass are unsightly and often considered a sign of neglecting your lawn; however, do you think you could live with it for a few weeks?